NeilRaiden/NeilRaiden.github.io/README.md

 * `template.html` - use this file to create `index.html`, and all sub-pages.
 * `layout.css` - CSS code
-* `layout.js` - JS scripts (note: edit this file to add new items to menu - see `menuItems` array at the top)
+* `layout.js` - JS scripts (note: to add new items to the menu, see `menuItems` array)

 Also, copy the `fonts` directory with the following files:

 * `create-css.sh` - Bash script, creates CSS and JS files for the website
-* _optional:_ `fonts.html` - simple comparison table of the fonts (may be useful to select fonts) - not necessary for functioning of the website, though.
+* _optional:_ `fonts.html` - simple comparison table of the fonts (may be useful to select fonts) - not required for functioning of the website, though.

 After copying your favorite font files to the `fonts` directory, please run the `create-css.sh` Bash script.
 That script will create three files in the `fonts` directory: